ViralTexts/gtr-clusters/clusters/18730206-sn85033395-WhatToDoInCaseOfAccident.md

 #### From _Lowell daily citizen and news._

 #### 1875-01-11 &middot; Lowell, Mass.

 [This text is not available under an open license.]

 ---

 ## [From _Watertown republican._](https://chroniclingamerica.loc.gov/lccn/sn85033295/1875-01-13/ed-1/seq-3)

 #### 1875-01-13 &middot; Watertown, Wis.

 <table style="width: 100%;"><tr><td style="width: 50%">

+Presence of Mind in Accidents,
+Professor Wilder gives these short
+rules for action in case of accident:
+For dust in the eyes, avoid rubbing,
+and dash water into them; remove
-c., with the round end of a
+cinders, etc., with the round end of a
 lead pencil.
 Bemove insects from the
 ear by tepid water; never put a hard
 instrument into the ear.
 If an artery